sirius1242/sirius1242.github.io/_posts/2018-05-05-powerful_css.md

 # CSS is powerful!

-during my GitHub Page building, I have tried some css tricks, such as the omit of items according to the width in top panel; put the panel on the top; and the spining avatar and so on.
+during my GitHub Page building, I have tried some css tricks, such as the omit of items according to the width in top panel; put the panel on the top; and the spinning avatar and so on.

 ## Spin avatar

-this is my spining avatar, try to put arrow on it:
+this is my spinning avatar, try to put arrow on it:

 <object id="picture" data='{{ "/assets/favicon.png" | absolute_url }}' type="image/png" width="200px" ></object>